 That’s what we’ll do.
 What we’ll also hope to do is use our letters page to further the story.
 If you’ve written about the subject then let us know and maybe we’ll link you up.
 We like you.
 You’re nice.
 It’s the others that scare us.

-So while new feature ideas will always be considered, it is likely that most will be rejected on grounds of space, budget, quality or the simple fact that if anyone sends me an email entitled ‘What is Wayne Rooney’s Best Position?’ so help me we will start lashing out at police horses.
+So while new feature ideas will always be considered, it’s likely that most will be rejected on grounds of space, budget, quality or the simple fact that if anyone sends me an email entitled ‘What is Paul Pogba’s Best Position?’ so help me we will start lashing out at police horses.

 In short, if you can write the feature without leaving your bedroom, then we probably won’t want it.
 This rule doesn’t apply for book reviews, we’re quite happy for writers to review books wherever they feel comfortable, but we’re tripping over book reviewers at the moment and we don’t need any more.